ajalt/clikt/docs/options.md

 ### Options With a Variable Number of Values

 You can use [`split`][split] to allow a variable number of values to a single option invocation by separating the values with non-whitespace delimiters.
+This will also split [values from environment variables](#values-from-environment-variables).

 === "Example"
     ```kotlin
     class C : CliktCommand() {
-        val profiles by option("-P").split(",")
+        val profiles by option("-P", envvar="PROFILES").split(",")
         override fun run() {
             for (profile in profiles) {
                 echo(profile)